FixedEffects/FixedEffectModels.jl/README.md

 ```

-Fixed effects must be variables of type PooledDataArray.
+- Fixed effects must be variables of type PooledDataArray.
 Use the function `pool` to transform one column into a `PooledDataArray` and  `group` to combine multiple columns into a `PooledDataArray`.
+- Interactions with a continuous variable can be specified with `&`

 ```julia